MrWinRock/ssru-inter-map/README.md

 2. Explore the interactive map by clicking and dragging to navigate.
 3. Click on a building marker to view more information about the building.
 4. Use the zoom controls to adjust the map scale.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Contact

-For any inquiries or questions, please contact us at [email@example.com](mailto:email@example.com).